 Lastly, if you have an auto brewer with a hot plate, it could simply be burning your coffee over the course of the morning.
 Get a thermal carafe if you can.

 This might be another roast problem: Third Wave coffee is often underroasted to an objectively baked level.
 That can make it very sour, with light body, superficial origin character, and grainy flavor.
-If your coffee is not defectively roasted by a "craft" roaster with two months' experience, you might have a different, altitude-related problem: underextraction.
+If your coffee is not defectively roasted, you might have a different, altitude-related problem: underextraction.
 Home coffee brewers in Albuquerque often get no hotter than 195°F, which is the absolute minimum for acceptable coffee extraction.
 Water that's less hot than this will lead to sour, flat coffee that's lacking body.
-This is also what happens when a brewer spouts water too fast or when your grind is too coarse for your brew method—like if you used a super chunky grind for a dripper cone with a paper filter.
+This is also what happens when a brewer spouts water too fast or when your grind is too coarse for your brew method—like if you used a super chunky grind for a dripper cone with a mesh filter.

 If that's the kind of coffee that comes out of your coffee maker, you might want to try using a manual pourover or French press, because you get to control water temperature.
 See my favorite pourover dripper here.

 You might see some improvement grinding your coffee finer to slow things down and give that lukewarm water a chance to extract.

 As you probably know, Red Rock Roasters has always put the Roast Date on every bag of our coffee.
 Buy your coffee within a week of this date, whenever possible (if you want something really fresh, just ask us what we've roasted in the past day or two).
 All our retail bags sold in grocery stores are nitrogen flushed for extended shelf life.
 Store your coffee in its original bag or fancy vacuum storage container, in a cool, dry, dark place.
 Kitchen cabinets were made for coffee storage.